Rohith0750/Elevatelabs/task_1/Readme.md

-🎯 ✅ *Next Steps*:
+🎯 ✅ **Next Steps**:
-- Copy this into your README.md.
+- Copy this into your `README.md`.

-💡 Would you also like me to help you generate a requirements.txt file?
+💡 Would you also like me to help you generate a `requirements.txt` file?
 Let me know!

 # 💖 Thanks for checking this out!
 If you find this helpful, don’t forget to give it a ⭐ on GitHub.